Support Worker - Children

 - Free ongoing training opportunities

 You will also have access to NHS-registered GPs and mental health support to avoid waiting for NHS appointments.

 Keen to get working in this community services care job?
-You can go from candidate to active employee in just 48 hours.
+You can go from candidate to active employee within a week!
 Please apply for this Support Worker job in Exeter today, and help us support key care workers!

 Newcross Healthcare is a leading provider of care staff in the UK, bringing a holistic, people-centric approach to establishments including care homes, prisons and schools and providing complex care in the home.